 Then, select one student to throw the paper ball and select a topic for all numbers ones.
 They talk for one minute, at the same time to their small groups.
 Repeat for the remaining three students with new topics each round.

-Optionally, you can get each “listening” student in the group to ask 1 follow-up question to help ensure active listening.
+Optionally, you can get each “listening” student in the group to ask 1-2 follow-up questions to help ensure active listening.
+I actually prefer this because it gives the other students in the group a reason to listen, instead of just sitting passively doing nothing.

 More details about Just a Minute over on YouTube